FrancescoCorbosiero/go-docker-manager/README.md

     docker compose -p [module] up -d
     ```

+This manual process is perfectly fine but you would usually prefer using Makefile instead.

-## Host new container from Makefile
+## Host new container with Makefile

 Makefile is used as glue cli interface for the Go application logic.

 1. Move under root `/`
-2. Run:
+2. Chose a template and the container name.
+Run:

     ```bash
     make dock CONTAINER="webserver" TEMPLATE="traefik"
     ```

-    It should run the Go app inherent to *docking* process (create configuration file and run).
+3. Wait until logs are written and check for status:

+    ```bash
+    make list
+    ```

+    You should see your new container running and healthy.

 ## Host new container from web UI

-...
+**WIP**

 ## First time setup on VPS

-### Allow GitHub
+### Allow GitHub Deploy

 1. Add ssh public key